 Pathfinders, Unit 11C, Worldwide Centre, 123 Tung Chau Street, Tai Kok Tsui, Hong Kong, p.
 5500 5486 (or 5190 4886 for migrant workers)

 As its name suggests, Food Angel is a food rescue and food assistance programme, launched by Bo Charity Foundation to ease hunger in underprivileged communities in Hong Kong.
-The organisation is constantly looking for volunteers who are willing to help their operations, such as the collection of food items, like bakery products, as well as meal preparation and delivery.
-Moreover, you can provide them with food donations, including fresh food, canned food, oil and seasonings, cooked foods, and frozen foods.
+The organisation is constantly looking for volunteers who are willing to help its operations, such as collecting food items like bakery products, as well as preparing, serving, and delivering meals.
+Moreover, you can provide your own food donations including fresh food, canned food, oil and seasonings, cooked foods, and frozen foods.

 Food Angel (惜食堂) has multiple locations across Hong Kong.

 Another group that aims to connect the supply of edible surplus to the demand for food is Foodlink, which collects leftovers from F&B outlets all over Hong Kong and delivers them to those in need.
 Aside from food items, Foodlink receives product donations like furniture, refrigerators, clothes, and stationery.
 You can take part as a volunteer in different areas, such as translation, graphic design, data management, bookkeeping, legal advice, and more.
 If you and your company want to help, Foodlink also has corporate volunteer programmes for rice packing, collection, and delivery of unsold leftover bread from bakeries, making it easy for you to volunteer in Hong Kong.

 Foodlink, Unit C1, 10/F, Wing Hing Industrial Building, 14 Hing Yip Street, Kwun Tong, Hong Kong, p.
 2567 1561

 9. Impact HK